oroinc/documentation/community/contribute/code-style.rst

 **Method DocBlock**

-It is **required** to add or update a DocBlock for every method you modify or produce.
+It is **required** to add or update a DocBlock for any method you modify or produce if the method name does not fully reflect its purpose and responsibility, or the parameter or return types cannot not be defined in the PHP code.
 Include the following information:

 * Any information that helps clarify non-obvious behavior or conditions.

-  .. note:: Description should briefly reflect the purpose and responsibility of a method.
-Avoid description that duplicates the method name.
+Description should briefly reflect the purpose and responsibility of a method.
+Avoid description that just duplicates the method name.

-* The list of parameters, their types, and descriptions (@param), and, if the method returns any value, the type and description in the @return annotation.
+* The list of parameters (use @param notation), their types, and descriptions, and, if the method returns a value, the type and description (use @return annotation).

    For example: